- Finding a public chargepoint in Cambridgeshire

 Chargepoints are also available at 5 of our Park & Ride sites.
 St Ives, Babraham Road, Madingley Road, Milton and Trumpington have four 7kW charging points each.
 We are currently installing more chargepoints at St Ives and Babraham park and rides as part of our renewable energy projects at these sites.

-We are continuing to look for opportunities to expand our existing ChargePoint network.
+We are continuing to look for opportunities to expand our existing Chargepoint network.

 Charging points at your workplace